a-cosmology-group/acg/resources/README.md

-The pages in this folder, `resources`, contain lists of publications.
+The pages in the `resources` folder contain lists of publications.